How to (Properly) Use Book Summaries

 If my interest pays off and I really fall in love with the book, then I’ll buy all three — Audible, Kindle ebook, and the physical book.
 I will spend lavishly on the books that I think have had the most positive impact on me.
 They deserve to be paid back.

-Top Tip—For each of my favourite books, I most enjoy it in one of these three media.
+Top Tip—I enjoy each of my top favourite books in one of these three media: Kindle ebook, Audible audiobook, or the full physical book.
 This is usually a matter of feel and is a choice that lies completely in the reader's own hands.
-An outstanding voice narrator can enhance the book-reading experience by 100x.
+An outstanding voice narrator can enhance the book-reading experience by 100x, and there's no shame at all in consuming all your books in audio format.

 However, when it comes to Blinkist, I take a different approach.
 I’ll scan their recommended reading lists from their algorithms and curated topic lists, and add the ones to my library that I think look cool.